-What you must pay when you Services that are covered for you get these services Cervical and vaginal cancer screening There is no coinsurance.
-Covered services include: copayment, or deductible for • For all women: Pap tests and pelvic exams are covered Medicare-covered preventive once every 24 months Pap and pelvic exams. • If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months Chiropractic services You pay a \$20 copay for each Covered services include: Medicare-covered visit. • We cover only manual manipulation of the spine to correct subluxation Colorectal cancer screening There is no coinsurance, copayment, or deductible for a For people 50 and older, the following are covered: Medicare-covered colorectal • Flexible sigmoidoscopy (or screening barium enema as an cancer screening exam. alternative) every 48 months One of the following every 12 months: • Guaiac-based fecal occult blood test (gFOBT) • Fecal immunochemical test (FIT) • Diagnostic colonoscopy DNA based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: • Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: • Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy Companion and Caregiver Support You pay nothing for up to 40 Program is for Enrollees and Caregivers of Enrollees, hours of Companion and provided by Papa Pals and provides support resources Caregiver support. ("pals") to help with daily tasks and social interaction.
-Covered services† include: • Household chores: light cleaning, organization, laundry reading, hobbies
+Services that are covered for you What you must pay when you get these services Cervical and vaginal cancer screening Covered services include: For all women: Pap tests and pelvic exams are covered once every 24 months If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months See Covered Medical And Hospital Benefits Chart in the Summary of Benefits.
+Chiropractic services See Covered Medical And Covered services include: We cover only manual manipulation of the spine to correct subluxation Hospital Benefits Chart in the Summary of Benefits.
+Colorectal cancer screening See Covered Medical And For people 50 and older, the following are covered: Hospital Benefits Chart in the • Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months Summary of Benefits.
+One of the following every 12 months: • Guaiac-based fecal occult blood test (gFOBT) • Fecal immunochemical test (FIT) • Diagnostic colonoscopy DNA based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: • Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: • Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy Companion and Caregiver Support See Covered Medical And If your plan offers Companion and Caregiver Support: Hospital Benefits Chart in the Program is for Enrollees and Caregivers of Enrollees, provided by Papa Pals and provides support resources ("pals") to help with daily tasks and social interaction.
+Covered services include: Summary of Benefits.